werf/werf/docs/documentation/pages_en/advanced/supported_container_registries.md

 ### GitHub Packages

-When organizing CI/CD pipelines in Github Actions, we recommend using [our set of actions](https://github.com/werf/actions) to solve most of the challenges for you.
+When organizing CI/CD pipelines in GitHub Actions, we recommend using [our set of actions](https://github.com/werf/actions) to solve most of the challenges for you.

-#### ghcr.io

 werf uses the _GitHub API_ to delete tags, so you need to set the _token_ with the appropriate scope (`read:packages`, `write:packages`, `delete:packages`) along with the `repo` scope to clean up the container registry.

-You can use the `--repo-github-token` option or the corresponding environment variable to define the token.

-#### docker.pkg.github.com

-werf uses the _GitHub GraphQL API_ to delete tags, so you need to set the _token_ with the appropriate scope (`read:packages`, `write:packages`, `delete:packages`) along with the `repo` scope to clean up the container registry.

-> GitHub [does not support](https://help.github.com/en/packages/publishing-and-managing-packages/deleting-a-package) deleting versions of a package in public repositories

 You can use the `--repo-github-token` option or the corresponding environment variable to define the token.